Yalda Jamshidi, PhD

 Research on these conditions has a global impact on the diagnosis and understanding of the disease.
-The identification of genes and mutations has led to new diagnostic tests, which inform clinical management in terms of expected disease course and choice of the most effective drugs; prenatal and pre-implantation diagnoses for prevention are also possible.
+The identification of genes and mutations has led to new diagnostic tests, which inform clinical management in terms of expected disease course and choice of the most effective drugs for even more families.

 Even with the best doctors, the nature of rare diseases is that they are very difficult to diagnose.
 Families can spend years – sometimes more than a decade – searching to uncover the cause behind their childs illness.
 Two common questions asked by parents of children with any rare genetic diseases is: “why did this happen to our child?” and “will this happen again in future pregnancies?”.

 1 in 25 children are born with a genetic disorder.
 I am particularly interested in those that affect muscle and the heart.
 These conditions often occur in young children, and can be devastating for the entire family.
 A large number of these individuals do not have a diagnosis, as scientists are yet to discover all the genes that could be responsible.

 The Genetic Code is stored as DNA made up of an "alphabet" of letters (Adenine (A), Guanine (G), Cytosine (C) and Thymine (T)).
 These letters are used to write "code words" or genes.
 Genes tell the cell what to do, and provide instructions for how the body works.
 We each have 25,000 genes and a fault in just one of these can cause disease.